illusion12321/orchestrate-php/README.md

 Choosing one approach over the other is a matter of your use case.
 For one-stop actions you'll find easier to work with the Client.
 But on a programatically import, for example, it will be nice to use the objects directly because you can store and manage the data, then later do the API calls.

-**Note**, the credentials and the HTTP client are only available at the `Application` or `Client` objects, so all objects must reference to them in order to do API class.
-You can do so via the `setClient` method.
-But that's only needed if you want to instantiate the objects directly.
-If you use the methods as described above, that's handled for you.
+**Note**, the Http client is automatically instantiated by the `Application` and `Client` objects, and all objects created by them have the Http client set, and are ready to do API calls.
+If you are programatically instantiating objects, use the `setHttpClient` method to have them able to do API class.
+Also feel free to change any options on the Http client, it's a subclass of Guzzle Client.